krussll/tarothappy/_posts/2021-07-26-ace-of-wands-meanings.md

 ## The Ace Of Wands - What It All Means

-**The Ace of Cups is the barer of new and exciting pathways.
+**The Ace of Wands is the barer of new and exciting pathways.
 When upright, it indicates a time of union between the universe and your inner world.
 Follow where it takes you and you will have nothing but good luck.**

-Even if you draw a reversed Ace of Cups, do not worry.
+Even if you draw a reversed Ace of Wands, do not worry.
 Focus on what could be blocking you from your personal inner world and you will find a way to unite with your intuition.